Q&A with Harvard grad Leslie Jamison on her new book, ‘The Recovering’

 Author of the best-selling “The Empathy Exams,” Jamison mixes memoir with literary criticism in her new narrative, reflecting on her own struggles to get sober and the burden of alcohol in the work and lives of writers and performers such as Raymond Carver, Billie Holiday, Stephen King, and Amy Winehouse.

-Jamison, traveling with her 12-week-old daughter and her mom, will sit down with Wood at the Cambridge Public Library.
+Jamison, based in New York and on the road with her 12-week-old daughter and her mom, will sit down with Wood at the Cambridge Public Library.
 Ahead of the visit, we talked to her about her early days of drinking, the shame and loneliness of addiction, and becoming a sober storyteller.

 Q&A